Set Up and Run User Sync

 User Sync is a service in the Admin Center.
 User Sync enables you to set up rules to automatically update product entitlements and roles for your SCIM-based* users in response to updates in your Active Directory.

 Users synced with entitlements receive an enrollment email.
 The email directs them to log in, where they will change their password, and then have access to a product account.
-They can log in on their Windows desktop, through a browser, or on a mobile device.
-They can also access their accounts through extensions for applications such as Outlook, Salesforce and Google Calendar.
+They can log in on their Windows desktop, through a web browser, or via their mobile device.
+They can also access their accounts through extensions for applications such as Outlook, Salesforce, and Google Calendar.

-For small changes of one to several users, the sync can occur in a matter of minutes.
-If you are syncing hundreds or thousands of users, a general rule of thumb for an average system is 1000 entitlement requests per hour.
+For small changes of one to several users, the sync can occur in a matter of seconds.
+If you are syncing hundreds or thousands of users, a general rule of thumb for an average system is 1000 entitlement requests every few minutes.

-Users are never deleted.
-They are suspended which retains their account and product-related data such as upcoming meetings, stored recordings, etc.
+Users within directory groups are never deleted.
+If all applicable rules for a user are deleted, they become in a state of "suspended" which retains their account and product-related data (e.g., upcoming meetings, stored recordings, etc.).

-- Corporate account with at least one admin who has both Organization and GoToMeeting admin roles
+- Corporate account with at least 1 admin who has both Organization and LogMeIn product admin roles

 - Validated Organization domain